-Lets start firstly with an explanation of what the building envelope actually is: It includes the external walls, ceiling, and floor that connects you to the outside environment.
+First, Let’s explain the building envelope: It includes the external walls, ceiling, and floor that separate you from the outside environment.

 Considering that reflective paint works by deflecting radiant visual energy, we decided to model radiant energy transfer comparisons using different building envelope products.

-Before we go in to the modelling of what white paint/solar thermal reflective paints can do, let’s talk about the different spectrums of energy that comes from the sun and the spectrum of energy that comes from building materials and materials that the earth is made of.
+Before we go into modelling what white paint and solar thermal ceramic reflective paints can do, let’s talk about the different spectrums of energy from the sun and the spectrum of energy from building materials and materials that the earth is made of.

-There are 3 methods of energy transfer, that affect energy efficiency in the building envelope.
+Three methods of energy transfer affect energy efficiency in the building envelope.

-- Convection — which is countered with an air tightness layers
+- Convection: which is countered with an airtightness layer

-- Radiation — which is countered with a radiant barrier, eg, low-e filmes, shiney metallic surfaces and white paints, with additives claiming better near infrared deflection performance.
+- Radiation is countered with a radiant barrier, e.g., Low-E films, shiny metallic surfaces and white paints, with additives claiming better near-infrared deflection performance.
 This is called the albedo effect.
-Insulation with an R-value can also block this form of energy transfer, because this type of energy is transferred into the building envelope via conduction.
+Insulation with an R-value can also block this form of energy transfer because this type of energy is transferred into the building envelope via conduction.

-As a silver bullet argument, A paint/coating, 1 mm in thickness does not provide any meaningful insulation.
+As a silver bullet argument, a paint/coating 1 mm thick does not provide any meaningful insulation.
 As an example to justify this claim, the best insulation in the world (aerogel, k=0.02, so R=t/k=0.001/0.02=R 0.05 m².K/W) has an R-value of .05, where most homes in Australia require ceiling insulation of R 4.1.

-High solar reflectance (white paint) reduces direct sun energy absorption (albedo), hence a cool roof energy saving claim is supported.
-In the above chart look at how much energy makes the earths surface in the visual spectrum range.
-Its huge!
+High solar reflectance (white paint) reduces direct sun energy absorption (albedo); hence, a cool roof energy-saving claim is supported.
+The chart above shows how much energy makes the earth’s surface in the visual spectrum range.
+It’s huge!
 But it only benefits energy efficiency for a few hours of the day.
-The sun is only actively forcing its energy on our buildings during 3-4 peak hours of the day and yet we expect comfort 24 hours of the day.
+The sun only actively forces its energy on our buildings during 3-4 peak hours, yet we expect comfort 24 hours a day.

-Earth receives energy from the sun in the form of solar radiation—radiation with varying wavelengths along the electromagnetic spectrum.
-The sun emits strongly in the visible light range, but it also produces ultraviolet and near infrared radiation.
+Earth receives energy from the sun through solar radiation—radiation with varying wavelengths along the electromagnetic spectrum.
+The sun emits strongly in the visible light range, producing ultraviolet and near-infrared radiation.
 This spectrum is highly dependent on the effect of the atmosphere.
 The earth radiates heat back to space mostly at much longer wavelengths (Middle to far Infrared at a much lower intensity).

-Moving onto the myths that are doing the rounds, regarding high reflective/white paint benefits.
-At the bottom of this article we modelled different solutions for keeping heat out of a building and keeping heat inside of the building, using different building envelope materials.
+Moving onto the myths that are doing the rounds regarding the benefits of NASA Technology ceramic highly-reflective/white paint.
+At the bottom of this article, we modelled different solutions for keeping heat out of a building and keeping heat inside of the building, using different building envelope materials.

 Myth #1

-Solar reflective paint can be applied to the inside of a building to keep it warm.
+Solar reflective paint/coatings can be applied to the inside of a building to keep it warm.

 https://www.accc.gov.au/media-release/dulux-to-pay-400000-for-misleading-cooling-paint-claims

-Sarking has a way better performance than what any paint could do, due to its high reflective capabilities with medium to far Infrared spectrum energy which all homes radiate internally.
+Sarking performs far better than any paint due to its high-reflective capabilities in the medium to far Infrared spectrum, which all homes radiate internally.

-It is indeed a myth.
 To put this into perspective, sarking (reflective foil) does NOT perform nearly as well as bulk insulation in keeping energy inside a building envelope, so how could a visually coloured thin layer of paint compare to sarking?
-Introducing a thin layer of paint will NOT insulate or radiate temperature/energy back into the building envelope.
-The only example of where painting the inside of your house with a thermal reflective paint might be of any use, is if you plan on launching rockets into earths orbit from inside your living room.
+Introducing a thin layer of paint will NOT insulate the building envelope.
+The only example of where painting the inside of your house with thermal reflective paint might be of any use is if you plan on launching rockets into earth orbit from inside your living room.
 Which is what NASA originally used the thermal reflective paint for.

 It could explain why they demonstrated the use of a blow torch in this video to test how “insulative” their product is on TV.
-In other videos online, testing of these paint products with infrared heat lamps can be found, but unfortunately such high intensity near infrared heat does not radiate from everywhere inside the building envelope other than the actual heater itself.
+In other videos online, testing of these paint products with infrared heat lamps can be found, but unfortunately, such high-intensity near-infrared heat does not radiate from everywhere inside the building envelope other than the actual heater itself.
+On top of that, he seems to be holding the blow torch further away from the tainted paint.

 Myth #2